jm-go/todo/README.md

-# TODO App
+# TODO Mobile App

 ## Overview
 TODO App is a simple, intuitive task management application designed to help users keep track of their daily tasks.
-The application allows users to add tasks, mark them as completed, and delete them as needed.
+The app allows users to add tasks, mark them as completed, and delete them as needed.

 ## Features
 - **Add Tasks**: Users can add new tasks to their TODO list using a text box and a "+" button.
 - **Task List**: Displays all the added tasks.
 - **Mark as Completed**: Users can mark tasks as completed, which will cross out the task text.
 - **Delete Tasks**: Each task can be deleted from the list using a bin icon.
-- **Reset**: Reset all tasks at once.
+- **Reset**: Resets all tasks at once.

 ## Technologies
 - React